Therapists in Salida, CA

 Counseling is not so much about addressing "dysfunction" as about having a rich and safe space to be heard, and helped.
 I tell teens (who believe that seeing a counselor means they're crazy), that I work with normal kids and normal problems.
 I believe that about all my clients.
 "Normal" problems are daunting when they appear as depression, anxiety, relationship struggles, divorce, difficulties with kids, and/or burnout.
 My belief is that every human difficulty makes sense, but sometimes they require a translator and guide.
 My intention is to provide the space that leads to wellbeing and fulfilling relationships.

-I know that making that first step to coming to therapy can be scary.
-My first goal is to make clients feel and safe and supported, to do the work they are wanting to do.
+I understand that taking that first step to coming to therapy can be scary.
+The truth is, it doesn't have to be.
+My first goal is to make each person feel comfortable and understood.
 Together we can uncover solutions to help you live the happy, healthy life you want.
-Whether it's too much sadness, too much worry, grief and loss, problems with relationships, being unable heal from past events, not feeling good about yourself, trouble coping, or any other issue.
+Whether it's too much sadness or worry, grief, problems with relationships, not feeling good about yourself, being easily overwhelmed, trouble coping with life's stressors, or any other issue.
 Therapy can be a great way to find solutions and gain the support you need to make changes.
 You don't have to feel alone or helpless.
-Help can be just a phone call or email away!
+Support and solutions are available!

-I know that making that first step to coming to therapy can be scary.
-My first goal is to make clients feel and safe and supported, to do the work they are wanting to do.
+I understand that taking that first step to coming to therapy can be scary.
+The truth is, it doesn't have to be.
+My first goal is to make each person feel comfortable and understood.
 Together we can uncover solutions to help you live the happy, healthy life you want.
-Whether it's too much sadness, too much worry, grief and loss, problems with relationships, being unable heal from past events, not feeling good about yourself, trouble coping, or any other issue.
+Whether it's too much sadness or worry, grief, problems with relationships, not feeling good about yourself, being easily overwhelmed, trouble coping with life's stressors, or any other issue.
 Therapy can be a great way to find solutions and gain the support you need to make changes.
 You don't have to feel alone or helpless.
-Help can be just a phone call or email away!
+Support and solutions are available!

 See more therapy options for Salida